Wednesday, April 17, 2024

 Is there a difference between being righteous (before God) and living righteously?

-He created us to be aligned with his will (design) in our conduct, so we might experience more of Him and best put Him on display (honor or glorify Him) before others.
+He created us to be aligned with his will (design) in our conduct, so we might experience more of Him and His love and best put Him on display (honor or glorify Him) before others.
 This is the desired outcome of the good standing God has fully secured for us in Christ.

 To say it another way, God grants us a right standing legally, so we might live right.
-Not to be more right with God legally (this has already been settled by and in Christ), but to partake of Him more in our everyday lives practicallyHe wants us to live righteously so we might more fully partake of his love, life, and joy and pass it on to others more effectively.
+Not to be more right with God legally (this has already been totally settled by and in Christ), but to partake of Him more in our everyday lives practicallyHe wants us to live righteously so we might more fully partake of his love, life, and joy and pass it on to others more effectively.

 In fact, the whole intent of making us right with Him is so we will live righteously for His honor.